anishsapkota/decentralized-issuer/README.md

 # decentralized-issuer
-Decentralising credentials issuance authority by using multi party computation based threshold signatures
+Decentralising credentials issuance authority by using multi party computation based threshold signatures This is based on this paper: [FROST: Flexible Round-Optimized Schnorr Threshold Signatures](https://eprint.iacr.org/2020/852.pdf)

 # Running locally
 **Issuer**
-1. Replace .env url with [https://ngrok.com](ngrok) url for localhost:7001
+1. Replace .env url with [ngrok](https://ngrok.com) url for localhost:7001
 2. ```cargo run```

 This will start your issuer